FriendsOfSymfony/FOSRestBundle/README.md

 Listener support
 ----------------

-By default all listeners are enabled.
-You can disabled one or more the listeners.
+All listeners of this bundle are enabled by default.
+You can disable one or more the listeners.
 For example, below you can see how to disable the body listener and the flash message listener:

 ```yaml